Membership Application / Renewal Form

 Benefits of Being a Member

-If you have questions, please call Kathleen Warner at:
+If you have questions, give us a call at

 “I joined VWA to learn about and support good stewardship of Vermont woodlands, both for timber and habitat.
 As the owner of 41 acres of land in southern Vermont, with 35 acres forested, my goal is to provide good quality habitat for native mammals, birds and amphibians while also managing the forest for timber.
 The Vermont Woodlands Association and the VT Tree Farm Program, and the Woods Wildlife and Warblers programs that they sponsor, have been valuable in networking with forestry professionals, providing workshops to identify and manage invasive species, and sponsoring educational “Walks in the Woods” with foresters and loggers.”